• THE ARTFL PROJECT

 Research and Archival Materials

 In support of the Digital Encyclopédie, the ARTFL Project has begun to build an archive of eighteenth-century documents relating to the production and reception of the work, as well as several chronologies and publication histories.
-These include several of Diderot's letters from his internment at Vincennes, documents pertaining to the controversial publication history of the Encyclopédie, and a high-resolution version of the Encyclopedic "Arbre généalogique."
+These include several of Diderot's letters from his internment at Vincennes, documents pertaining to the controversial publication history of the Encyclopédie, and a high-resolution version of the Encyclopedic "Arbre généalogique.", "Système Figuré," and "Frontispiece."
 In bringing these documents together in one central location, we hope to provide our users with convenient access to extensive information that will enrich their research within the work itself.
 We are constantly looking for new resources to enhance our site and we invite scholars to Contact Us with ideas and materials they would like to contribute.

 The "18th" Volume: A New Resource